Photo gallery

 £319.00

-It has been designated as the Welsh national tree, hence can be referred to as the Welsh Oak and was awarded the RHS Award of Garden Merit in 2002.
+It has been designated as the Welsh national tree, hence can be referred to as the Welsh Oak, and was awarded the RHS Award of Garden Merit in 2002.

-The Sessile Oak has leaves that are broad for an Oak and evenly lobed, they are very similar to that of Quercus robur and as such easily confused for the Pedunculate, English Oak.
+The Sessile Oak has leaves that are broad for an Oak and evenly lobed.
+They are very similar to that of Quercus robur and as such easily confused for the Pedunculate, English Oak.

-In autumn time the leaves turn brown before falling, flowers appear as small green catkins in the spring, with the fruit, an acorn, developing over 6 months following this.
+In autumn time the leaves turn brown before falling, and flowers appear as small green catkins in the spring, with the fruit, an acorn, developing over 6 months following this.

-The significant differences from the English Oak include leaves that are stalked and acorns that are stalk-less (sessile) and hence the common name.
+The significant differences from the English Oak include leaves that are stalked and acorns that are stalk-less (sessile) hence the common name.

 Quercus petraea also has slightly different soil and climatic preferences to Quercus robur; it is a useful choice for coastal locations and will tolerate acid soils.